microsoft/vscode-iot-workbench/docs/iot-devkit/devkit-get-started.md

     ![Wi-Fi IP address](media/iot-devkit-get-started/wifi-ip.jpg)

-1. Wait for the IoT DevKit to connect to Azure IoT Hub and you will see it sending telemetry data including temperature and humidity to Azure IoT Hub.
+1. Wait for the IoT DevKit to connect to Azure IoT Hub and you will see it sending telemetry data including temperature and humidity value to Azure IoT Hub.
 The screen of the IoT Devkit would show message count and temperature/humidity data.

 	![sending data](media/iot-devkit-get-started/sending_data.jpg)